Fooeybar/FLog/README.md

 # FLog.io
-Logging Object for sockets // Console.log and Nested Logging over sockets<br/>
+Logging Object for Socket.io // Console.log and Parent-Child Logging over Socket.io<br/>
 <br/>
 FLog is designed for print logging; helpful in areas such as admin of multiple chat rooms or game servers<br/>
 The nested structure allows for the parent to log the output of its children over sockets.<br/>
 <br/>
-FLog can be enabled to attach to a socket, read the console.log, or utilize a parent-child structure with other FLogs<br/>
+FLog can be enabled to attach to a socket, read the console.log, and utilize a parent-child structure with other FLogs<br/>
 <br/>
 Create a new FLog by:<br/>
-      const FLog=require('./FLog');<br/>
+      const FLog=require('./FLog.io');<br/>
       let flog=new FLog('name');<br/>
 <br/>
 To use the socket function:<br/>